P ≠ NP Proof

 general restricted type X programs, like ones in the proofs of the Props.
 5.2

-and 5.3 below.
-Hence, to decide whether an arbitrary general deterministic
+Hence, to decide whether an arbitrary general deterministic computer

 demonstrated in these proofs), and then any attempt to adapt my proof to solve